DrrDom/rdkit-scripts/README.md

 `rename_mols` - identify identical entries in SDF (conformers) and rename them in identical manner.

-`sdf_field2title` - insert values of a given SDF field into molecular title.
+`sdf_field2title` - insert values of a given SDF field into molecular title, or use SMILES as titles or enumerate titles sequentially.

 `strip_blank_lines` - remove empty lines in multi-line field values in input SDF.